Spot color: Computer methods

-There are various methods to incorporate rather sophisticated patterns of spot colors in the final prepress artwork.
+In print design, there are various methods to incorporate rather sophisticated patterns of spot colors in the final prepress artwork.
 Software applications such as Adobe InDesign, Adobe Illustrator, CorelDRAW, QuarkXPress and Scribus may generate spot colors as additional channels.
 Adobe Photoshop can also be used to generate soft edges (widely known as feathered edges) of spot colors.
 The dissolve effect provided by Adobe Photoshop layer patterns can be generated for any spot color.

 Optimizing usage

 Generally the cost and potential for problems for a print job increase as one adds more spot colors, due to the increased cost and complexity of added process inks and films, and requiring more runs per finished print.
 However, because of the complicated process, spot colors are effective at preventing forgeries of money, passports, bonds and other important documents.
 Money printing for example, uses secret formulae of spot colors, some of which can be seen by the naked eye and some that can only be seen by using special lights or applying certain chemicals.
+Spot colors are frequently specified for brand identity (such as logos and marketing collateral) because the standardized inks can be matched consistently across different presses, print runs, and suppliers.